hmgreen44/Pseudocode-Project/Pseudocode.md

     - Continues to dispense exact value presented until value is changed <br>
     - Ceases flow of water when values are set back to default (False)</p>
 2. Soap dispenser
 <p>0.7ml is the lowest dose sufficient to comfortably spread across all surfaces of most people's hands <br>
-   - by default would be set to (False) <br>
+   - By default would be set to (False) <br>
    - Checks in real time for 'user' hands under light sensor <br>
    - If sensor detects 'user' activate soap dispenser <br>
    - Dispenses by default 1ml of soap onto users hand <br>